-Recently, I found a product that works well for labeling mason jars in my pantry.
+Recently, I found a product that works well for labeling mason jars in my pantry .
 I also used a liquid chalkboard marker because it dries when you use it.
-If you need to wash the jar, it will remove but can easily be reapplied later.
+If you need to wash the jar, it will be removed but can easily be reapplied later.

 Products Used for this DIY Project.

 This is it!
-It's a new product from Chalkboard Tape from Scotch (TM).
+It's a product called Chalkboard Tape from Scotch (TM).
 It comes in a roll, and I could do all the above jars with ONE (1) roll.
 And I still have some of the tape left.
 You would need a chalkboard marker as well for this project.

 There are links from Amazon on this post; if you wish to buy this product on Amazon by clicking through, I will receive a small referral fee at no additional cost to you.
 Thanks for supporting my small business.